hugomilan/tlmbht/README.md

 ## Usage

 This software does not provide a graphical user interface (yet).
 Everything is controlled via script and the solver is called via terminal.
-To get start, you may want to go to [Validations, Tutorials, and Examples](https://hugomilan.github.io/tlmbht/vte/index.html) first.
+To get start, you may want to go to [Tutorials, examples, and validations](https://hugomilan.github.io/tlmbht/vte/index.html) first.
 You will need [Octave](https://www.gnu.org/software/octave/) (free) or [Matlab](https://www.mathworks.com/products/matlab.html) (paid) to plot the results and see the comparison with the analytical results.

 Refer to the case.tlm file or to the link [How to configure a case file](https://hugomilan.github.io/tlmbht/conf/case-file.html) to see instructions on how to configure the solver.